deeperic/SpikeFlow/README.md

 # SpikeFlow
 A Chinese OCR with TensorFlow

+*** Warning: The source codes in this repository may not work well with the latest version of Tensorflow. ***

 To play around, follow these steps:

 1/ Use Ocropy to generate Chinese character images. linegen is the tool used.
 You will need a font file.
 Put the images under folder training-character.gh.